samtron1412/docs/vs.md

 ## Rebase
 replay all commit of one branch to another branch and clean history of commit. clean history commit. should use locally, not rebase anything you pushed somewhere.

+# git-am, git-apply, git-diff, git-format-patch
+- When patches are in `git-diff` format then should use `git-apply` to apply patches.
+You can modify after apply these patches and commit them like a new commit.
+- When patches are in `git-format-diff` format then should use `git-am` to apply patches, it will create commits in repository.